Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Simulation Data and Analysis

 \subsection{Cosmic Web Reconstruction}

-Our methods to reconstruct the cosmic web and identify filaments from the locations of galaxies are based on the method outlined in \citetalias{Hasan24}.
-Here, we briefly describe the method and outline the specific choices made for this work.
+Our methods for reconstructing the cosmic web and identifying filaments from the locations of galaxies are based on the method outlined in \citetalias{Hasan24}.
+Here, we briefly describe the method and the specific choices made for this work.